apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

         | 0_0        | 4                         |
         +------------+---------------------------+
         1 row selected (0.414 seconds)
-8. Take a look at the binary Parquet output:
+8. Take a look at the meaningless output from sqlline:

         SELECT * FROM tmp.`json2parquet`;
         +-------------+-------------+-------------+-------------+-------------+